TRADITIONAL SKYR PRODUCTION ON A FAMILY FARM

 What to wear: Please dress according to weather.
 Good hiking shoes.

-Included: Guided tour through West Iceland, farm visit, skyr-making course, lunch and local goodies.
+Included: Guided tour through West Iceland, farm visit, skyr-making explained, lunch at a farm restaurant, and local goodies.

 The food: As meat, fish and dairy products are an important part of the Icelandic diet, these food types are prominent in the food offered on Crisscross tours.
 However, vegetarian options are possible upon request.
 Participants are responsible for taking care of any allergies or food intolerance they may have.
 Please send e-mail with your specifications at least 24 h in advance and we will do our best to meet your needs.

 Based on daily exchange rate